punnapim/creative-computing/README.md

 # Coding AudioVisuals #

 I started with the idea of wanting to code some music.
-I am not familiar with neither working with coding or music that well.
+I am not familiar with neither working with coding or music.
 So it required watching a couple tutorials for different ways to code music eg. on gibber.cc, on sonic pi, etc. I decided to go with gibber.cc since it did not require any downloading, since everything is online, it is more accessible.
 I followed a couple tutorials, including learning this code, play *"Another One Bites The Dust"* by *Queen.* You can hear by entering it into the gibber.cc website.

 > s = Synth('bleep');